Common name: Steppe Eagle

 Diet:

-Opportunistic feeder β scavenges carrion and hunts small mammals, birds, and reptiles.
+Opportunistic feeder β primarily scavenges carrion but also hunts small mammals, birds, and reptiles when available.

 Behavior: